 Activities & Entertainment: Organized trips ashore are led by a qualified wildlife guide for spotting at sea and when ashore.
 Trips might involve two hours to visit local villages and their attractions or longer hikes.
 Also, some hikes may be self-guided.
 Wildlife often seen comprise whales, sharks, dolphins, many types of sea birds, white-tailed and golden eagles, and otters and red deer.
 On islands such as Hirta and far out St.Kilda, birding trips may last six hours and include a packed lunch.
 If feeling lazy, enjoy the ship and its observation deck.

 Special Notes: Scotland’s weather is highly fickle and temperatures may be cool even in summer.
 It is best to wear breathable waterproof jacket and trousers, and think layers rather than a heavy coat.
 Walking boots are the best footwear, and a walking stick is a good steadying tool in rough and slippery terrain.
 Insect repellent for trips ashore.

-Along the Same Lines: Majestic Cruises, Magna Carta Steamship Company, Hebridean Island Cruises.
+Along the Same Lines: The Majestic Line, Magna Carta Steamship Company, Hebridean Island Cruises.

 Contact: Hebrides Cruises, Craigard, Connel PA37 1 PT Scotland; +44 (0)1631 711 986; www.hebridescruises.co.uk